sedostheatre/sedos.co.uk/input/policies.md

 The following is Sedos’s photography policy.
 This policy should be put on the website, and all members of the production team should adhere to these policies.

+### B: NOTIFYING CASTS

-* Audition forms must include a checkbox that reads as follows:
+Audition forms must include a checkbox that reads as follows:

 “Please initial/tick box: